Configuring OSPF on a logical router enables VM connectivity across logical routers and from logical routers to edge services gateways (ESGs).

 A Router ID must be configured, as shown in OSPF Configured on the Logical (Distributed) Router.

-When you enable a router ID, the field is populated by default with the logical router's uplink interface.
+When you enable a router ID, the text box is populated by default with the uplink interface of the logical router.

 - Log in to the vSphere Web Client.